RECOMMENDATIONS FOR THE PROPER

 round + oval

-Recommended for butchers who sharpen their blades on a grinding machine, and use a sharpening steel in addition to raise a burr for a smooth cut.
+Especially for butchers who resharpen knives themselves on a grinding machine, but use the sharpening steel to straighten the burr of the cutting edge in order to obtain a smooth cut.

 Polished surface: